4. Component details¶

 Policy is defined as a statement of objectives, rules, practices, or regulations governing the activities of Participants within Gaia-X. From a technical perspective, Policies are statements, rules or assertions that specify the correct or expected behaviour of an entity12.

-The Gaia-X Policy Rules Conformity Document, which is an evolution of the previous Gaia-X Policy Rules and Labelling Document and Gaia-X Trust Framework, defines the Gaia-X Policies for all Providers and Service Offerings.
+The Gaia-X Policy Rules Compliance Document defines the Gaia-X Policies for Service Offerings.
 They cover, for example, privacy or cybersecurity policies and are expressed in the Conceptual Model indirectly as attributes of the Resources, Service Offerings, and Service Instances.

 The general Policies defined by Gaia-X form the basis for detailed Policies for a particular Service Offering, which can be defined additionally and contain particular restrictions and obligations defined by the respective Provider or Consumer.
 They occur either as a Provider Policy (alias Usage Policies) or as a Consumer Policy (alias Search Policy):